- Martin Luther King Jr. was an important leader and activist in the Civil Rights Movement.

 - He was the first African American to be granted a national holiday.

-- Martin Luther King Jr. Day is celebrated the third Monday on January.
+- Martin Luther King Jr. Day is celebrated on the third Monday on January.

 - Martin Luther King Jr. Day is celebrated in January because his birthday is in January.